devdigital/AutofacBoot/README.md

 }
 ```

-Your bootstrapping configuration then becomes separate tasks:
+Your bootstrapping configuration then becomes separate tasks, for example:

-TODO: table of task types

-For example:

 Configuration: